FOMAT

 RSV Vaccine Development: Current Studies and Progress

-Respiratory Syncytial Virus (RSV) is a major cause of respiratory illness in infants, young children, and older adults1.
+RSV vaccine clinical trials are advancing rapidly as Respiratory Syncytial Virus (RSV) remains a major cause of respiratory illness in infants, young children, and older adults.
 Despite decades of research, there is still little available vaccine for RSV.
-However, recent advancements in vaccine development2 are bringing hope for effective prevention strategies....
+However, recent advancements...

 Read More